Bowman-42/ats_exercise/README.md

 ## Coding Exercise

+I used sqlite to keep the initial setup easy.

 ## Testing:
 * after setup of the db, events can be triggered in the rails console like `Job::Event::Activated(payload: {job_id: 123})`
 * urls for jobs and applications are jobs/list and applications/list